Western basilisk

-The western basilisk, or red-headed basilisk (Basiliscus galeritus), is a large species of lizard in the family Corytophanidae.
+The western basilisk, (Basiliscus galeritus), is a large species of lizard in the family Corytophanidae.
 The species is endemic to northwestern South America.

 Etymology

 The specific name, galeritus, which is Latin, means "wearing a hood", referring to the head crest.

 Habitat and geographic range

 B. galeritus inhabits forests at altitudes of 0–1600 m in western Colombia and western Ecuador in South America.
 Earlier reports of its occurrence in Central America are mistaken and actually refer to young of the closely related common basilisk.

 Conservation status

 The western basilisk is common and not threatened.

 Description

 Males of B. galeritus reach a total length (including tail) up to about 77.5 cm, while females reach about 63.5 cm.
 Its body color is olive-green with a reddish-brown underbelly.
 The throat is white to yellow.
 On the back it has a small crest similar to that of young individuals of the common basilisk.
 It may have a narrow white stripe or a row of white dots on each side.
 It has no back flap.
 The adult males bear a round head flap/crest.